matrix-org/matrix-spec-proposals/proposals/1708-well-known-for-federation.md

-If the SRV record does not exist, the requesting server should make a `GET` request to `https://<server_name>/.well-known/matrix/server`, with normal X.509 certificate validation, and following 30x redirects.
-If the request does not return a 200, continue to step 4, otherwise:
+If the SRV record does not exist, the requesting server should make a `GET` request to `https://<server_name>/.well-known/matrix/server`, with normal X.509 certificate validation, and following 30x redirects (being careful to avoid redirect loops).
+If the request does not return a 200, continue to step 4,
+otherwise:

 The response must have a `Content-Type` of `application/json`, and must be valid JSON which follows the structure documented below.
 Otherwise, the